What To Do If You’ve Been Victimized By Twitter

 Can I Join the Lawsuit Against Twitter?

 If you or someone you know have had child sexual abuse material posted on Twitter, and the platform knew or should have known it was there but either failed to act or refused to act, then it’s possible (though not guaranteed) that you might have a case against the platform.
-If Twitter has failed to remove or refused to remove child sexual abuse material, please contact us below to discuss your potential claim or fill out the form below.
+If Twitter has failed to remove or refused to remove child sexual abuse material, please contact us below to discuss your potential claim or fill out the form on this page.